Advertiser Disclosure

 Frequently Asked Questions

 The elite credit, and any points that might be accrued, go to the guest completing the stay — as in the Guest of Honor.
-The Globalist that books the stay will not receive any elite night credits, nor earn any points for the stay.
+Additionally, the person who gifted the Guest of Honor award receives 1 elite night credit after the guest completes the stay, regardless of how long it was, but does not earn any points.

-No, Guest of Honor bookings can only be made on award stays.
-Any cash stays or points plus cash stays are not eligible.
+Yes, Guest of Honor bookings can be made on eligible paid stays purchased through Hyatt.
+Cash stays made through third party bookings like Expedia or Hotels.com are not eligible.

-Yes, you can use free night certificates for a Guest of Honor booking.
+No, you cannot use free night certificates for a Guest of Honor booking.

-Unfortunately, Globalists cannot apply their Suite Upgrade Award certificates to a Guest of Honor booking, but the Guest of Honor will still be eligible for a space-available complimentary suite upgrade.
+Unfortunately, you cannot apply a Suite Upgrade Award certificate to a Guest of Honor booking, but the Guest of Honor is still eligible for a complimentary suite upgrade if space is available.

 No, you as the Globalist do not need to travel with the Guest of Honor.
-This is a great benefit of this perk, as your Guest of Honor will receive all of your Globalist benefits without you needing to be there.
+This is a great benefit of this perk, as your Guest of Honor receives all of your Globalist benefits without you needing to be there.

 About Jarrod West